-Community activists formed Asian Resources in 1980 to address the needs of the Asian newcomer community in Sacramento.
+Community activists formed ARI in 1980 to address the needs of the Asian newcomer community in Sacramento.
 Through surveys, interviews and community meetings, the activists recognized that the burgeoning Asian newcomer community had critical needs for job assistance, English classes, youth and senior programs, and health education.
 In response to the critical needs, the activists operated a youth employment project and health clinic at the Asian Community Center.
 There they recognized the need for a long-term program focusing on job placement, training, and English-as-a-Second Language classes.
 As a result, ARI was born.

 Funding for our programs comes from a variety of sources such as grants privately and government-funded, fundraising events and individual contributions.

 “This WIOA Title I financially assisted program or activity is an equal opportunity employer/program.

 Auxiliary aids and services are available upon request individuals with disabilities.
 Call 711 for relay service”.